E7FinTech/Module-10-Challenge/.ipynb_checkpoints/README-checkpoint.md

 The provided CSV file contains the price change data of cryptocurrencies in different periods.

 ## Files
-Download the [Module 10 Challenge] files to help you get started:
+Download the following files to help you get started:
+* [Module 10 Challenge]

 ## Instructions
 The high-level steps for this Challenge are as follows: